-The Aardvark Jazz Orchestra (Mark Harvey, director) will open its historic 47th season with a Duke Ellington Celebration, including classics and sacred music featuring the First Parish of Concord choir, directed by Elizabeth Norton, with Nikki Turpin, narrator.
-The concert is sponsored in collaboration with The Robbins House.
+The Aardvark Jazz Orchestra (Mark Harvey, director) opened its historic 47th season with a Duke Ellington Celebration, including classics and sacred music featuring the First Parish of Concord choir, directed by Elizabeth Norton, with Nikki Turpin, narrator.
+The concert was sponsored in collaboration with The Robbins House.

-The September 22 concert will honor Duke Ellington (1899-1974) in his 120th birthday year with a program celebrating joy, justice, and love – themes that were important for Ellington throughout his life.
-Selections will range widely, from hits like Satin Doll, Solitude, and I’m Beginning to See the Light, to joyful music from Ellington’s Sacred Concerts.
-Among the sacred works, Aardvark will perform New World A-Comin’ and two pieces featuring The First Parish Choir: the ebullient David Danced before the Lord, and It’s Freedom, a powerful expression of Civil-Rights-era fervor with resonance for today.
+The September 22 concert honored Duke Ellington (1899-1974) in his 120th birthday year with a program celebrating joy, justice, and love – themes that were important for Ellington throughout his life.
+Selections ranged widely, from hits like Satin Doll, Solitude, and I’m Beginning to See the Light, to joyful music from Ellington’s Sacred Concerts.
+Among the sacred works, Aardvark performed New World A-Comin’ and two pieces featuring The First Parish Choir: the ebullient David Danced before the Lord, and It’s Freedom, a powerful expression of Civil-Rights-era fervor with resonance for today.

-The Aardvark Jazz Orchestra will be joined by the First Parish Choir with Elizabeth Norton, Director and Nikki Turpin, Narrator.
+The Aardvark Jazz Orchestra was joined by the First Parish Choir with Elizabeth Norton, Director and Nikki Turpin, Narrator.

 Sunday, September 22, 2019 at 7:00 pm